 There are three types of fibre optic cables, each of which is designed to fit specific network requirements:

-As the name suggests, single-mode fibre is made up of a single strand of fibre.
+Single-mode fibre is made up of a single strand of fibre.
 It is very thin, measuring at around 8.3 to 10 microns in diameter.
 The light that travels through a single-mode fibre cable only has one path to take, and it involves less internal reflecting while the light transmits data.
 This allows data to be transmitted at greater distances with a higher transmission rate, and distortion becomes less of a problem.